 N. W Jellyman (1895-1917)

 Norm's father had passed away in 1904, leaving behind nine children who all helped their mother Elizabeth around their homestead at Rapaura which was where the tennis courts are now in place.
-Norm had his own farm by this time at Spring Creek which would've supplied his family with income.
+Norm had his own farm by this time at Spring Creek, which would have supplied his family with income.
 Norm may have experienced difficulty with his farm because of the fact that he enlisted.
 Farmers were encouraged to keep farming to help with the war efforts.